 Ford Ranger Features

-The automatic 10-speed transmission that comes in the Ford Ranger is supposed to be smooth, but many drivers disagree.
+The automatic 10-speed transmission that comes in the Ford Ranger is supposed to be smooth, but Edmunds disagrees.
 There are complaints about the suspension being bumpy, loud, and rattling.

-Maybe drivers should spend a little more for the off-roading package to access the mounted steel bumpers, skid plates, and suspension to protect the undercarriage of their truck.
+On a positive note, drivers can spend little more for the off-roading package to access the mounted steel bumpers, skid plates, and suspension to protect the undercarriage of their truck.

 Also, you’ll have to pay a little more to access the optional 8” infotainment center, which is pretty average unless you shell out even more cash for satellite navigation and the optional LTE Wi-fi hotspot.